The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 The Gucheondong Stop

-There is one departure time from the Seoul South Terminal per day, departing at 7:40am and arriving at about 11am.
+There is one departure from the Seoul South Terminal per day, leaving at 7:40 am and arriving around 11:00 am.

-If you are non-beginner hiker, you can take this bus on Saturday and hike the course.
-While making it to the gondola before it closes or head back down the way you came before it gets dark.
+If you’re an experienced hiker, you can take this bus on Saturday, hike the course, and either reach the gondola before it closes or head back down the way you came before it gets dark.

-All of these buses also go to Muju Bus Terminal, which as I covered above has buses that go to the Seoul South Terminal.
-It takes 50 minutes between departing from Gucheondong and arriving at Muju Resort.
+All of these buses also go to the Muju Bus Terminal, which, as I mentioned earlier, has buses that go to the Seoul South Terminal.
+It takes approximately 50 minutes from Gucheondong to Muju Resort.

 Muju Resort Stop

-If you are interested in going up the Gondola and down the hiking trail, departing from Seoul South Station to the Muju Resort is a simple way of doing things.
-This method is perfect if you want to stay in Gucheondong and do a one night two day trip.
+If you’re interested in going up the Gondola and down the hiking trail, departing from Seoul South Station to the Muju Resort is a straightforward way of doing things.
+This method is perfect if you want to stay in Gucheondong and do a one-night, two-day trip.

-Just make sure that if you are doing this trip in the winter you plan ahead by buying your gondola tickets ahead of time.
+Just make sure that if you’re planning this trip during the winter, you plan ahead by buying your gondola tickets in advance.
 I cover winter weekend gondola reservations in a separate guide.

-Likewise, departing from Muju Resort to the Seoul station there is only one ticket option.
+Likewise, departing from Muju Resort to Seoul Station, there is only one ticket option.

 I would note that this departure time/location sells out quickly.
-I checked on Monday April 14th for the Sunday tickets, and all but one of the bus tickets had already been purchased.
-But be sure to check even if you don’t think you will take this particular destination, as there will likely be more departure and arrival times in winter.
-Offering you some more planning flexibility.
+I checked on Monday for the Sunday tickets, and all but one of the bus tickets had already been purchased.
+Be sure to check even if you don’t think you will take this particular destination, as there will likely be more departure and arrival times in the winter, offering you more planning flexibility.

 Easy Planning for a great weekend at Deogyusan National Park